 If you or your organization have been thinking about commissioning music for an upcoming special occasion, I am currently accepting commissions on a limited basis.
 Read more about what is involved by clicking here.
 To inquire about or begin the commissioning process, contact me.

-Following a discussion with a piano student interested in geography, I've decided to undertake a new writing project: a set of 50 piano solos inspired by each of the 50 United States.
+Following a discussion with a piano-playing relative interested in geography, I've decided to undertake a new writing project: a set of 50 piano solos inspired by each of the 50 United States.
 (I have in mind John Thompson's miniature piano suite The Covered Wagon, which I loved to play as a child.)
 Each piece will be short, … Continue reading Fifty Nifty United States

 Playing for any weddings this summer?
 Need some new piano music to enliven your repertoire?
 Read my latest article on Prelude Music Planner: Piano Music for Wedding Ceremonies.
 This includes suggestions of 25 sacred and classical pieces, with links to free downloads of the classical pieces (through IMSLP).

 Beckenhorst has published my latest SATB anthem, “Hail to the Lord's Anointed” (for Advent, Christmas, or General use), which received an Editors’ Choice Award designation from JW Pepper.
 You can view sample pages and listen to an excellent demo recording here.
 The piece is described this way: A strong musical and textual statement, useful for … Continue reading Hail to the Lord’s Anointed published by Beckenhorst